-Some Martial Arts actually derive their style from the rules or traditional training methods.
-One major difference is the tendency to wait for the opponent to get close to you and use timing for defense and attack, or the other is to hover in circles around him looking to catch him in a bad angle attempting to get to his blind spot or at least limiting being subjected to the possibility of getting hit only from his leg or arm that are closer to you.
+Many Martial Arts actually derive their style from the rules or traditional training methods.
+Some have the tendency to wait for the opponent to get close and use timing for defense and attack, while others prefere to hover in circles around an opponent looking to catch him in a bad angle

 So timing can be used to block as your opponent is getting close to you, or to strike, or both.
 Timing can be used simultaneously as your opponent is distracted his reaction to a flash of light, a flying object, a flying punch although if he is trained well he would probably attempt to react to it properly.

-Consider all your options and how to apply all of them with all the training aids aforementioned.
-Your options are to jump back, forward, to the side or attack.
-If you attack you can direct your attack to the attacking limb of your opponent for example hit his wrist with an open palm, kick with the bottom of your foot his shin or side of leg if he is kicking or just side step from his attack and kick him or punch him.
+Consider all your options and how to apply all of them with all the aforementioned training aids.
+Your defensive options are to jump back, forward, to the side or to attack.
+If you attack you can direct your attack to the attacking limb of your opponent for example hit his wrist with an open palm, kick his shin with the bottom of your foot or side of leg if he is kicking or just side step from his attack and kick him or punch him.
 That attack is called defense, and is a deflection or a block, and should be followed with an attack to the major body pressure point which is called counter attack.